Driving Tests - Essential Information

 The Theory Test consists of two parts.
 Part one is multiple choice and part two is a Hazard Perception Test (HPT).
 You must pass BOTH parts of the test before booking a practical driving test.

-Below is a short video from the Driving Standards Agency and it gives you all the information you need about the Theory Test.
+Below is a short video from the DVSA and it gives you all the information you need about the Theory Test.

 Part 1: Multiple Choice